AUSAXS/AUSAXS/README.md

 # Todo
+ * [ ] EMFitter: Use a MinimumExplorer instead of Golden fitter in the final fit.
  * [ ] Tests: manager & table works fine individually, but breaks when run with the other tests.
 Probably some setting getting messed up somewhere (qmin, qmax?)
  * [ ] Hydrogens are still not handled correctly - if e.g. 2HB is listed, it is not automatically parsed as a hydrogen and subsequently crashes.
  * [ ] MinimumExplorer: Fails if started in an area with no voxels